 - Occupants: Believe it or not, the sun’s harmful UV rays damage far more than furniture and fabrics.
 Here’s what the Skin Cancer Foundation says about UV rays: “Not only can they cause skin cancer and visible signs of ageing, they’re also very good at finding you.
 They can bounce off water, off sand, and they can penetrate glass.
 This means that even if you’re inside your car or house if you’re sitting next to a window with sunlight streaming in, you’re at risk for UV damage.
 Window film is an increasingly effective solution, offering substantial indoor protection by blocking up to 99.9 percent of UVA radiation.

 What Do We Suggest?

 Solar window film is a proven, quick, simple and permanent solution to fading due to the UV rays finding their way into your home.
-Increase the comfort of your home by installing UV blocking window film that drastically reduces fading, skin damage, hot spots and glare.
+Increase your home’s comfort by installing UV blocking window film that drastically reduces fading, skin damage, hot spots and glare.
 Tinted window film also reduces your energy consumption, which in turn saves you money on utility bills.
-Find out how, by contacting us.
+Find out how by contacting us.